 After Olsob, you can make the 3-hour journey back to Cebu City or you can even extend your trip by taking a ferry to nearby Dumaguete or to the island of Bohol.

 You should now have a great idea of what to do in Cebu in 5 days.
 With this itinerary, navigating around the island will be a breeze and you’ll get to experience the best of Cebu.
-Planning a trip to Manila as well?
-Check out our Manila itinerary next.
+Planning a trip to Manila and/or Palawan as well?
+Check out our Manila itinerary and Palawan itinerary next.